 Even though smartphones have made things easier, it would be useful to carry with you a small dictionary or glossary in case of need.
 Some examples are the Lonely Planet Italian Phrasebook and Dictionary or DK Eyewitness Travel Phrase Book.

-13. The best guidebooks for planning a trip to Italy
+Look for the best guidebooks for planning a trip to Italy

-If you are traveling to Rome and spending some time there, you might want to check out our website entirely focused on the city, Rome Actually, and our Tasting Rome By Neighborhood food book where we suggest where to eat and what to see in five of Rome’s most exciting neighborhoods.
+If you are traveling to Rome and spending some time there, you might want to check out our website entirely focused on the Italian capital, Rome Actually, and our Tasting Rome By Neighborhood food book where we suggest where to eat and what to see in five of Rome’s most exciting neighborhoods.

-14. The best Italy tour packages
+Peruse the best Italy tour packages

 If you don’t feel like planning a trip to Italy and want to enjoy your holiday as relaxed as possible delegating all the logistics to an expert tour guide, a full Italy tour package is your best bet.
-Both G Adventures and Intrepid Travel organize great tours of Italy.

 G Adventures’ Ultimate Italy Tour takes you to the most popular destinations going beyond the Rome Florence Venice itinerary and visiting also the Cinque Terre, Lake Como and Montepulciano in the Tuscany countryside.